The Summer Camp

 If you have dietary restrictions or any safety concerns, please explain in the “Accommodations” section of your application.

 Lodging: We will be staying overnight in PSU’s dorms.
 There will be two individuals staying in each room.
 Room assignments will be made based off campers' gender identity and needs.
-If you have any concerns, please let Austin Nugent know.
+If you have any concerns or questions, please let us know.

 This is a residential camp experience, requiring individuals to stay overnight at PSU for the duration of the weekend.
 Therefore, if an individual requires one on one support or needs additional supports around self-care, this will need to be prearranged.
-Campers are responsible for providing own support person.
+Campers are responsible for providing own support person, if applicable.

 Involvement: The camp is designed to be interactive and accessible to all.
 Campers will be required to actively participate in workshops led by experienced social activists and artists.
 Activities will range from writing and drawing to movement and music.
 To ensure campers' engagement throughout the camp, accommodations and/or supports will be made according to each individual’s needs.
 In addition to attending workshops, youth will have opportunities to explore and enjoy some of PSU’s resources, including the recreation center.